techtribe/grunt-static-handlebars/README.md

 #### sourceView (optional)
 Type: `Boolean`
 Default value: `false`
-A Boolean to define if the `sourcesPath` can be used as root folder for Nginx / Apache for a no-build environment, where you can debug HTML/CSS changes without the need of a `build` task.
+A Boolean to define if the `filesRoot` can be used as root folder for Nginx / Apache for a no-build environment, where you can debug HTML/CSS changes without the need of a `build` task.

 See `test/fixtures/sourceView` and `Gruntfile.js` for an example how to use.